sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ## `//fillcaves [<node_name>]`
 Fills in all airlike nodes beneath non airlike nodes, which gives the effect of filling in caves.
 Defaults to filling in with stone, but this can be customised.

+Note that the *entire* cave you want filling must be selected, as `//fillcaves` only operates within the defined region (ref #50).

 ```
 //fillcaves
 //fillcaves dirt